-About Caltech GO Outdoors Program
+About the Caltech GO-Outdoors Program

-The Caltech Geological and Planetary Sciences Outreach – Outdoors (GO Outdoors) Program connects Caltech GPS scientists with local K-12 teachers for accessible and inclusive field-based outreach.
+The Caltech Geological and Planetary Sciences Outreach – Outdoors (GO-Outdoors) Program connects Caltech GPS scientists with local K-12 teachers for accessible and inclusive field-based outreach.

 Place-based and outdoor field-based education are powerful tools for teaching.
 Developing fieldwork skills (such as making and recording observations) is not only fundamental to geoscience education, but also empowers students to be comfortable and observant in the outdoors.
 However, communities and individuals with limited access to field-based geoscience education may be excluded from opportunities to build these skills.

 Through the lesson plans, field trips, classroom visits, and other resources we offer, we hope to facilitate teachers' and school districts' development of outdoor field-based curricula.
-We work in partnership with our local Pasadena Unified School District to develop these resources, and we collect feedback from teachers and the Caltech CTLO to vet and improve our lesson plans.
+We work in partnership with our local Pasadena Unified School District to develop these resources, and we collect feedback from teachers and the Caltech Center for Teaching and Learning (CTLO) to vet and improve our lesson plans.

-This site provides resources to begin learning about barriers to participation in field sciences and ways to address issues surrounding the culture of fieldwork.
-We ultimately strive to build a more welcoming and inclusive fieldwork environment not only within the Caltech GPS division, but also in the broader geosciences community.
+This website offers geosciences-related lesson plans, field trip guides, and other educational resources for K-12 instructors.
+This site also contains resources to begin learning about barriers to participation in field sciences and ways to address issues surrounding the culture of fieldwork.